 - FDI Inflow:

-The government intends to fully implement sharia (Islamic) law in 2016, raising human rights concerns.
 Protection of private property is weak.
-Only Brunei citizens may purchase land; foreign firms must have a local partner.
+Only citizens may purchase land; foreign firms must have a local partner.
 The constitution does not provide for an independent judiciary.
 Brunei is one of the world’s last remaining autocracies, and Sultan Hassanal Bolkiah wields nearly absolute powers.
 In 2016, the government slowed the planned full implementation of sharia (Islamic) law because it might jeopardize Brunei’s inclusion in the Trans-Pacific Partnership trade pact.

 Brunei has no personal income tax.
-The top corporate tax rate is 20 percent for most companies, and the rate for oil and gas companies is 55 percent.
+The top corporate tax rate is 18.5 percent for most companies; the rate for oil and gas companies is 55 percent.
 The overall tax burden equals 33.1 percent of total domestic income.
 Government spending has amounted to 36 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.9 percent of GDP.
 Public debt is equivalent to 3.1 percent of GDP.